• Skip to Content

 Media Attachments

-The painting “Benedict Arnold, Triumphant at Saratoga,” painted by John Gray in 1937 is rolled out on tables at the New York State Military Museum in Saratoga Springs NY on Friday, January 16, 2026.
+The painting “Benedict Arnold, Triumphant at Saratoga,” painted by George Gray in 1937 is rolled out on tables at the New York State Military Museum in Saratoga Springs NY on Friday, January 16, 2026.
 The painting, which once hung in the Hendrick Hudson Hotel in Troy, New York is going to be conserved and displayed at the military museum in time for the 250th anniversary of the Battle of Saratoga in 2027.
 (U.S. Army National Guard photo by Stephanie Butler)

 John Lippert, a partner in the firm of Foreground Conservation and Decorative Arts, examines the painting "Benedict Arnold, Triumphant at Saratoga" at the New York State Military Museum in Saratoga Springs on Friday, January 16.
 Lippert’s company has been contracted to clean and conserve the 25-foot long, seven-foot-high painting, which highlights Arnold’s heroism at Saratoga in 1777.
 The goal is to have the painting ready to display by 2027, the 250th anniversary of the critical battle. ( U.S. Army National Guard photo by Stephanie Butler)